camunda/camunda-docs/docs/reference/feel/language-guide/feel-expression.md

 }
 ```

-### Special Properties
+### Special properties

-Values of type date, time, date-time and duration have special properties to access their individual parts.
+Values of type date, time, date-time, and duration have special properties to access their individual parts.

 ```js
 date("2017-03-10").year